What is International Credential Evaluation Service (ICES)?

-International Credential Evaluation Services (ICES Canada) is a government-mandated service in British Columbia, but serves the interests of all internationally educated applicants throughout Canada.
-ICES is provided by the British Columbia Institute of Technology (BCIT)
+International Credential Evaluation Services is a government-mandated service in British Columbia.
+But ICES also serves the interests of all internationally educated applicants throughout Canada.
+ICES is provided by the British Columbia Institute of Technology (BCIT) and is a member of the Alliance of Credential Evaluation Services of Canada (ACESC).

 ICES Canada compares education earned outside of Canada to the general education ladder in Canada.
-ICES Canada reports offer a general comparability of the years and levels of study.
+The evaluation reports offer a general comparability of the years and levels of study.
 ICES Canada recommendations are set by considering several factors including:

-The program of study to which the credential provides access in the country of origin.
+- The program of study to which the credential provides access in the country of origin, and

-If you are seeking employment, professional licensing or further study in Canada, ICES will help you to evaluate your formal for-credit educational programs of study for people who have studied in other countries and then determines comparable levels in Canadian terms.
+Use ICES report if you are seeking employment, professional licensing or further study in Canada.
+International Credential Evaluation Service evaluates your formal for-credit educational programs of study if you studied in other countries.
+ICES then determines comparable levels in Canadian terms.
 The results of an ICES assessment are provided in evaluation reports that are objective, consistent, and reliable.

 The estimated processing time for a Basic Evaluation Assessments is four (4) weeks from the date all required documents are received.